Boxee: Audio playback in detail

 The Music Library was another key feature of Boxee.
 It automatically organized the user's music collection by information stored in the music files ID meta tags, such as title, artist, album, genre and popularity.

 Boxee featured on-the-fly audio frequency resampling, gapless playback, crossfading, ReplayGain, cue sheet and Ogg Chapter support.

 Digital picture/image display in detail

 Boxee handled all common digital picture/image formats with the options of panning/zooming and slideshow with "Ken Burns effect", with the use of CxImage open source library code.

 BitTorrent client, interface, and torrent trackers

-Early builds of Boxee included a built-in BitTorrent client (not in the Windows version), with a frontend for it integrated into the Boxee interface, and there were also Torrent links to legal BitTorrent trackers download sites available incorporated by default.
+Early versions of Boxee featured a built-in BitTorrent client (excluding the Windows version) with an integrated frontend in the Boxee interface.
+By default, it also included torrent links to legal BitTorrent trackers sites.
 The built-in torrent client was later removed.
-Through Boxee's Python plugin system it was also possible for the end-users to make their own or add unofficial plugins made by third-party persons for other BitTorrent trackers.
+However, Boxee's Python plugin system allowed users to create their own plugins or install third-party plugins for other BitTorrent trackers.